andrewlloyd0129/uvgdb/README.md

 - wire characters to games
 - in crud for games add carrierwave for photos.
 One feature pic, and other pics
 - Platform validation on creation for multiple platforms
-- Gamplat - Refactor platform and game views, Update game form to have a dropdown menu for gamplat
+- Gamplat - Update game form to have a dropdown menu for gamplat

 *USERS*
 - User profile page